The home of multimedia poetics

 Highlights of the decade so far

-Poetry is at the heart of our work - off the page, performed, interpreted in music, sound, art or dance.
+Poetry is at the heart of what we do - off the page, performed, interpreted in music, film, animation, sound, art or dance.
 Alarms & Excursions is proud to break new ground in poetry and spoken word, either by performing our own work or by championing those for whom we have the greatest respect.
 We prefer to go our own way, especially into uncharted territory.
-Take a look below at our projects, grounded firmly in poetry...
+Take a look at our work over the last four years ...

 2024